Four of Pentacles

 Although not directly related to health, this change in attitude will do wonders for you!

-Wealth can be a good thing – it frees us to reach our goals and broaden our horizons, but a sure red-flag that wealth has led you spiritually astray happens when your goals and direction before you were wealthy change fundamentally after you become wealthy.
+Wealth can be a good thing – it frees us to reach our goals and broaden our horizons.
+But, a sure red-flag that wealth has led you spiritually astray happens when the goals and direction you had before you were wealthy change fundamentally after you become wealthy.
 Make sure it is still you talking and not the money!

 You have learned from past mistakes on wealth and money, or with your emotions, and the lessons have given you a healthier attitude towards the balance between wealth and other factors of your life.
 You are also more comfortable in your own skin and are less emotionally reliant or prone to swings of emotion.